sunlightlabs/brisket/data/docs/contribution_aggregates_api.rst

 Top Sectors
 -----------

-Returns what each sector gave to the politician.
+Return what each sector gave to the politician.

 End Point
 ~~~~~~~~~